An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Cascade Condition

 At least one of these eigenvalues is positive if and only if $\frac{\partial \dot{\theta}}{\partial \phi}\bigg\rvert_{(0,0)}\frac{\partial \dot{\phi}}{\partial \theta}\bigg\rvert_{(0,0)} > 1$, so there is a global cascade if

 where

-In \cref{fig:cc_nodes}(a) and \cref{fig:cc_edges}(a), we show the transition between a large expected steady-state fraction of active nodes to a very small steady-state fraction of active nodes as we increase the mean degree $\langle k \rangle$ (see \cref{fig:cc_nodes}(a)) or the mean group size $\langle n \rangle$ (see \cref{fig:cc_edges}(b)) for groups sizes and degrees that follow Poisson distributions.
+In \cref{fig:cc_nodes}(a) and \cref{fig:cc_edges}(a), we show the transition between a large expected steady-state fraction of active nodes to a very small steady-state fraction of active nodes as we increase the mean degree $\langle k \rangle$ (see \cref{fig:cc_nodes}(a)) or the mean group size $\langle n \rangle$ (see \cref{fig:cc_edges}(b)) for {group} sizes and degrees that follow Poisson distributions.
 In \cref{fig:cc_nodes}(b) and \cref{fig:cc_edges}(b), we show the steady-state $\rho^*$ {that we obtain using} the {reduced} AME system~{\cref{eq:rho_dot}--\cref{eq:phi_dot}} {versus} $\langle k \rangle$ and $\langle n \rangle$, respectively, for different initially active node fractions $\rho_0$.
-The black arrows in these plots mark the values of $\langle k \rangle$ and $\langle n \rangle$ from the cascade condition \cref{eq:cascade_condition} {that indicate discontinuous transitions between global cascades and very little spread of a contagion.} As the initial active node fraction $\rho_0 \to 0$, we see in \cref{fig:cc_nodes}(b) and \cref{fig:cc_edges}(b) that the cascade condition \cref{eq:cascade_condition}, which we obtained by linearizing the reduced AME system~\cref{eq:rho_dot}--\cref{eq:phi_dot}, becomes increasingly accurate.
+The black arrows in these plots mark the values of $\langle k \rangle$ and $\langle n \rangle$ from the cascade condition \cref{eq:cascade_condition} {that indicate {very sharp} transitions between global cascades and very little {contagion spread}.} {Gleeson and Cahalane~\cite{gleeson2007seed} showed that the analogous transitions are discontinuous in the WTM on ordinary graphs.} {When} the initial active node fraction $\rho_0 \to 0$, we see in \cref{fig:cc_nodes}(b) and \cref{fig:cc_edges}(b) that the cascade condition \cref{eq:cascade_condition}, which we obtained by linearizing the reduced AME system~\cref{eq:rho_dot}--\cref{eq:phi_dot}, becomes increasingly accurate.